ivan-mogilko/ags-spritevideo/README.md

 The video playback support is theoretically optional, and may be excluded during compilation by not defining VIDEO_PLAYBACK option.

-For video requires [TheoraPlayer library](https://www.cateia.com/libtheoraplayer/wiki/index.php/Main_Page) of v1.2 precisely (the latter version have a different library API).
-Their official source code may be found in this [github repository](https://github.com/AprilAndFriends/theoraplayer), but I may recommend using my custom branch which contains small building adjustments for better compatibility with this project: https://github.com/ivan-mogilko/theoraplayer/tree/1.2--for-agsvideo-plugin .
+For video requires **libogg**, **libtheora** and **libvorbis** libraries installed on your system.
+Plugin uses [TheoraPlayer library](https://www.cateia.com/libtheoraplayer/wiki/index.php/Main_Page), but it is now embedded in the plugin directly (a minimal necessary portion of it) in order to make building easier.
+Plugin is using v1.2 as the later versions have a different library API.
+For the reference, their official source code may be found in this [github repository](https://github.com/AprilAndFriends/theoraplayer).

 ### On Windows

 On Windows use MSVS solutions found in ["msvs" dir](https://github.com/ivan-mogilko/ags-spritevideo/tree/master/msvs).

-For png load support you need to get libpng and zlib, either as prebuilt libs, or get their sources and build yourself.
+For png load support you need to get `libpng` and `zlib`, either as prebuilt libs, or get their sources and build yourself.

-For Video support clone and build TheoraPlayer library.
+For Video support clone and build `libogg`, `libtheora` and `libvorbis` libraries ([download here](https://www.xiph.org/downloads/)).

 In order to direct Studio to necessary libraries and their headers setup following enviroment variables in your system by [creating user macros in the Property Pages](https://docs.microsoft.com/en-us/cpp/build/working-with-project-properties?view=msvc-160#user-defined-macros):

+* `LIBOGG_INCLUDE` - point to "include" directory inside the libogg's files.
+* `LIBOGG_LIB` - point to where the `libogg_static.lib` is located.
+* `LIBTHEORA_INCLUDE` - point to "include" directory inside the libtheora's files.
+* `LIBTHEORA_LIB` - point to where the `libtheora_static.lib` is located.
-* `THEORAPLAYER_INCLUDE` - point to "theoraplayer/include" directory inside the theoraplayer's repository.
+* `LIBVORBIS_INCLUDE` - point to "include" directory inside the libvorbis's files.
-* `THEORAPLAYER_LIB` and `THEORAPLAYER_DEBUG_LIB` - point to "bin/Release/Win32" and "bin/Debug/Win32" respectively in theoraplayer's repository.
+* `LIBVORBIS_LIB` - point to where the `libvorbis_static.lib` is located.
 * `LIBPNG_INCLUDE` - point to where `png.h` of libpng is located.
 * `LIBPNG_LIB` - point to where `libpng16.lib` is located.
 * `ZLIB_LIB` - point to where `zlib.lib` is located.